Classic Green Bean Casserole is delicious with crisp onions and tender green beans. A holiday favorite to enjoy on Thanksgiving or Christmas!

 Once that initial cook time is through, we’re going to top our casserole with another 3 ounces worth of onions and let bake a bit longer.
 It should only take 5-10 minutes for those onions to get nice and crispy!
 Let cool for a few minutes before scooping out a serving and enjoying!

 Can you make Green Bean Casserole ahead of time?

 It’s fairly easy to make this casserole ahead of time.
 For that, first, mix up your casserole filling and add it to the casserole dish.
 Instead of immediately tossing it into the oven, you can instead wrap your casserole filling with plastic and keep in the fridge.
 Prep your filling the night before and when it’s almost time to eat, pull the casserole from the fridge and follow the recipe where you left off!

 Traditional Green Bean Casserole

-In a medium sized bowl mix green beans, soup and milk/water.
+- In a medium sized bowl mix green beans, soup, milk and half of the fried onions.